 She offers her clients a safe, supportive, and accepting environment that is confidential and built on trust where feelings can be explored, and coping mechanisms are explored.
 She adopts a pluralistic integrative approach which allows her to tailor and shape therapy to meet the needs of individual clients and couples.
 Working from this integrative model of therapy, she incorporates person-centred, psychodynamic, CBT, CFT and Schema Therapy modalities.

 Elaine has experience working with a range of issues including anxiety, codependency, depression, couple relationships, self-esteem, bereavement, loss, and trauma.
 Elaine has facilitated counselling skills workshops and is a regular speaker and Conference Team Leader at Women’s events around Ireland.
 She is married and has five children.

-Paul Keegan BA (Hons) Integrative Counselling & Psychotherapy
+BA (Hons) Integrative Counselling & Psychotherapy.
+Pre-Accredited member IACP.

 Paul Keegan is a qualified counsellor & psychotherapist based in the Dublin area.
 He holds a degree in Integrative Counselling & Psychotherapy from IICP, a diploma in the same from Zestlife College, and is member of IACP (adhering to their code of ethics & attending regular supervision).

 Paul provides a safe therapeutic space for adults and teenagers to work through a range of issues.
 Utilising a variety of approaches and techniques, Paul aims to help empower his clients as they collaborate together to determine the direction of therapy.
 He has a particular passion for working with those struggling with Anxiety, Depression, Self-Esteem, Porn-Addiction and Personal Growth.